2016 Kia Sportage gets amped

 The right speaker wire for the job

-To make life easier, I used EFX's 9-wire cable, which is a lifesaver when doing installations like these.
+when doing installations like these, 9-wire speaker cable is a lifesaver.
 The wire colors match the standards for aftermarket speaker outputs: white for front left, gray for front right, green for rear left, and purple for rear right.
 I used this same color strategy for the each of the front and rear inputs.

 For the dedicated factory tweeter wires, I used lengths of wire with colors that weren't in the 9-wire bundle (and wrote down the color codes on the same sheet of paper that listed the factory wire colors).
 That helped keep me from getting confused when working with all of these different strands.

 After clipping each factory speaker wire, I connected each new wire using a Posi-Products connector.
-That made for a clean, easy, connection without having to negotiate with a soldering iron and solder in the cargo area.
-My un-accidentally-burned skin thanked me later.
+That made for a clean, easy, connection without having to deal with a soldering iron and solder in the cargo area.
 With all the input wires connected, next I plugged each of them into the AudioControl's speaker-level input harness, then plugged the harness into the amp.

 Posi-Products connectors made a nice, neat job of splicing into the factory speaker wires for the amplifier input signal.